 If OVERDOSE is suspected:

-- If you have any questions about coal tar shampoo, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about coal tar shampoo, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about coal tar topical

 - En Español

 - Coal tar Topical (Advanced Reading)